Accelerated Completion Program (ACP)

 - make contact with others experiencing similar challenges and benefit from peer learning and support

 - attend a full day of workshops on skills needed for PhD completion, including: time- and self-management, thesis writing, working effectively with supervisors, and avoiding procrastination

 - meet with an ACP coach once a week during the program for ongoing support.
 Coaching sessions do not replace supervision meetings and focus on skills and strategies, not the candidate’s research

 - attend a mid-point workshop to understand the process for submitting your PhD thesis, get further training and stay on track

-- attend a final session at the end of the nine weeks to celebrate successes and make the most gains from the program going forward.
+- attend a final session at the end of the eight weeks to celebrate successes and make the most gains from the program going forward.

 The ACP provides extra support to candidates who need it.
 The program does not replace supervision or override the importance of the academic unit in which the candidate is enrolled.

 ACP coaching focuses on accountability, time-management, motivation and support, and will not include disciplinary advice pertaining to the research itself.
 Meetings can be face-to-face or virtual (by phone, Zoom or video-conference).

 You will have normally completed at least 2.5 years (FTE) of candidature, and the program is most effective if you are in the last 6 months before you intend to submit your thesis.

 ACP accountability coaches will be GRS academic staff from a different discipline to yours.

 How to apply